zebheone/GhostScroll/README.md

 * Favicon

     * Add your image in the "assets/images" folder and change line 11 in file "default.hbs" if needed

-* Footer logo

-     * Change or remove line 41 in "default.hsb"

 =======